phillipmaizza/barcelona-holidays-calendar/README.md

 Need to know when you can finally skip work and enjoy a vermut in the sun?
 Here’s a simple **iCal (.ics) calendar with all the official public holidays in Barcelona for 2025 and 2026**, straight from the [Ajuntament de Barcelona](https://ajuntament.barcelona.cat/calendarifestius/en/).

 The best part is that you don’t have to download and import anything manually, just add the calendar via URL and it stays updated.
 Easy, peasy.
+Supports English, Spanish, Catalan, Portuguese, Italian, French, and German.

 # TL;DR

 Add this link to your favorite calendar manager (Google Calendar, Apple Calendar, etc.)
 ```
 https://raw.githubusercontent.com/PhillipMaizza/bcn-holidays-ics/main/bcn-holidays-en.ics
 ```

-*You can change the suffix of the file to match your language, you can choose from:*
-- `-en.ics`: English
-- `-es.ics`: Spanish
-- `-cat.ics`: Catalan
-- `-pt.ics`: Portuguese
-- `-it.ics`: Italian
-- `-fr.ics`: French
-- `-de.ics`: German

 ---

 ## 📥 How to import